-1. Acknowledge the law of unintended consequences -- no policy analysis is complete until you have identified for whom the policy is supposed to benefit as well as identify what groups may be impacted by the consequences of implementation.
+1. Acknowledge the law of unintended consequences -- no policy analysis is complete until you have identified for whom the policy actions are supposed to benefit and identify what groups may be impacted by the consequences of their implementation.
 Review your memo and make sure you have clearly delineated who could be helped and who could be potentially harmed or excluded from benefiting from your recommended policy actions.
 As noted by Wilcoxen, this is also important because describing who may or may not benefit can help you anticipate which stakeholder groups will support your policy recommendations and which groups will likely oppose it.
 Calculating potential winners and losers will help reveal how much it may cost to compensate those groups excluded from benefiting.
 By building this compensation into your policy recommendations, you are better able to show the reader how to reduce political obstacles.

-2. Anticipate the reader's questions -- examine your recommended courses of action and identify any open-ended, declarative, or ambiguous statements that could lead the reader to have to ask further questions.
+2. Anticipate the reader's questions -- examine your recommended courses of action and identify any open-ended, declarative, indeterminate, or ambiguous statements that could lead the reader to have to ask further questions.
 For example, you declare that the most important factor supporting school choice among parents is distance from home.
 Without clarification or additional information, a reader may question why or by what means do you know this, or what distance is considered to be too far?
 Or, what factors contribute to parent's decision about school choice and distance from schools?
 What age group does this most apply to?
 Clarify these types of open-ended statements so that your policy can be more fully understood.

 3. Be concise -- being succinct in your writing does not relate to the overall length of the policy memo or the amount of words you use.
 It relates to an ability to provide a lot of information clearly and without superfluous detail.
 Strategies include reviewing long paragraphs and breaking them up into parts, looking for long sentences and eliminating unnecessary qualifiers and modifiers, and deleting prepositional phrases in favor of adjectives or adverbs.
-The overarching goal is to be thorough and precise in how you present ideas and to avoid writing that uses too many words or excessively technical expressions.
+The overarching goal is to be thorough and precise in how your ideas are presented and to avoid writing that uses too many words or excessively technical expressions.

 4. Focus on the results -- while it's important that your memo describe the methods by which you gathered and analyzed the data informing your policy recommendations, the content should focus on explaining the results of your analysis and the logic underpinning your recommendations.
 Remember your audience.
-The reader is presumably a decision-maker with limited knowledge of the issue and with little time to contemplate the methods of analysis.
+The reader is presumably a decision-maker with limited knowledge of the issue and who has little time to contemplate the methods of analysis.
 The validity of your findings will be determined primarily by your reader's determination that your policy recommendations and supporting action items are realistic and rooted in sound reasoning.
 Review your memo and make sure the statement about how you gathered the data is brief and concise.
 If necessary, technical issues or raw data can be included as an appendix.

 Bardach, Eugene and Eric M. Pataschnik.
 A Practical Guide for Policy Analysis: The Eightfold Path to More Effective Problem-Solving.
 5th edition.
 Thousand Oaks, CA: Sage, 2016; Herman, Luciana.
 Policy Memos.
 John F. Kennedy School of Government.
 Harvard University; How to Write a Public Policy Memo.
 Student Learning Center.
 University of California, Berkeley; Memo: Audience and Purpose.
 The Writing Lab and The OWL.
 Purdue University; Policy Memo Requirements and Guidelines, 2012-2013 edition.
 Institute for Public Policy Studies.
 University of Denver; Wilcoxen, Peter J. Tips on Writing a Policy Memo.
 PAI 723, Economics for Public Decisions Course Syllabus.
 Maxwell School of Citizenship and Public Affairs, Syracuse University.